Andrew Wachtel: Scholarly interests

 Wachtel’s scholarship ranges over a broad array of languages, cultures and disciplines, with a primary focus on the feedback loops between longue durée cultural and historical processes.
 His first book, The Battle for Childhood: Creation of a Russian Myth (Stanford UP, 1990) examined the ways in which the Russian understanding of childhood grew out of a series of founding literary texts.

 In An Obsession with History: Russian Writers Confront the Past (Stanford UP, 1994) he considered the inter-generic dialogue between fictional and historical texts in writers from Karamzin to Solzhenitsyn.

 Switching his focus to Yugoslavia, Wachtel next published Making a Nation, Breaking a Nation: Literature and Cultural Politics in Yugoslavia (Stanford UP 1998), which focused on the various ways in which the concept of Yugoslavia was developed over almost 100 years.
 That book was published subsequently in the Serbian, Slovenian and Romanian languages.

 In 2006, Wachtel released a large-scale study in literary sociology entitled Remaining Relevant After Communism: The Role of the Writer in Eastern Europe.
 (U of Chicago Press).
 Based on survey data and literary analysis from across Eastern Europe and the former USSR, the book traces literature’s loss of prestige in the post-communist world and the strategies of writers to retain their importance to society.
 It has appeared in Serbian, Bulgarian and Czech editions as well.

-In 2008, Wachtel published The Balkans in World History (Oxford UP), a short history for general readers that has also appeared in Turkish, Albanian and Italian.
+In 2008, Wachtel published The Balkans in World History (Oxford UP), a short history of Southeast Europe for general readers that has also appeared in Turkish, Albanian and Italian.

 Wachtel has a parallel interest in Russian theatre and drama and has written a number of books and articles in this area including Petrushka: Sources and Contexts (Northwestern UP, 1998) and Plays of Expectations: Intertextual Relations in Russian 20th-Century Drama (U. of Washington Press, 2006).
 He also co-wrote a cultural history of Russian literature with Ilya Vinitsky (Russian Literature, Polity Press, 2008).

 Wachtel has worked as a translator of material from multiple Slavic languages for many years.
 Among his book length translations are Drago Jančar's The Prophecy and Other Stories from Slovenian, as well as Muharem Bazdulj's The Second Book from Bosnian (in conjunction with Oleg Andrić).
 He has published three book-length collections of the poetry of Anzhelina Polonskaya from Russian, including Paul Klee’s Boat (Zephyr Press, 2013) which was short-listed for the PEN Poetry Translation Award, 2014.
 Together with Ilya Kutik he created the first major web anthology of Russian poetry From the Ends to the Beginning.

 Between 1994 and 2010 he served as editor of the acclaimed “Writings from an Unbound Europe” series at Northwestern University Press which published more than 50 titles from all over Eastern and Central Europe.